laaaars/SOFELight/README.md

 About
 =====

-Simple and Sophisticated Object-Oriented Flexible Finite Element Environment
+Simple and Sophisticated Object Oriented Flexible Finite Element Environment